TSM (esports): PUBG: Battlegrounds

+On January 15, 2025, TSM announced they were parting ways with their PUBG roster.

 Overwatch

 Team SoloMid acquired an Overwatch team on July 22, 2016.
 The original team consisted of Jake "torkTJO" Lepoff, Nicolas "NicolasTJO" Aubin, Joey "jkw" Wavering, Joe "Joemeister" Gramano, Jackson "Shake" Kaplan, and Anthony "harbleu" Ballo.
 On August 8, 2016, the whole TSM squad transferred to compLexity Gaming.
 Team SoloMid lost on Overwatch Open Tournament and BTS Overwatch Cup in 2016, and dropped their roster and Overwatch altogether on May 5, 2017.

 In May 2024, TSM returned to Overwatch esports for the North American FACEIT League, signing seven players, three coaches, and two analysts, which were part of Timeless before the organization left Overwatch.